 There are ports in Incheon where small fishing boats are anchored and where you can taste fresh seafood.
-Not only can you buy winter season seafood at low prices but you can also feel of winter at the port.
+Not only can you buy winter season seafood at low prices, but you can also feel winter at the port.

 Sorae Port is the representative traditional fish market where you can find fresh seafood every day.
-In winter, many people visit Sorae Port to enjoy fresh winter seafood at an affordable price, such as the yellowtail, fresh oyster, and winter delicacies like crispy tempura and spicy fish stew.
+Many people visit Sorae Port throughout the winter to enjoy fresh winter seafood and winter specialties at a reasonable price, such as yellowtail, fresh oysters, crispy tempura, and spicy fish stew.
 Aside from food, there are many things to see like the Sorae Railway Bridge, which offers a full view of Sorae Port Fish Market, and Sorae History Museum, which provides an indirect view of the old days at Sorae Port.

 12, Soraeyeok-ro, Namdong-gu, Incheon